-AUTHORITY / DISCRETION Legislative - includes the adoption of local laws, planning
+AUTHORITY / DISCRETION Legislative - includes the adoption of local laws, planning schemes and policies.

 For Council to consider proposed amendments to several local planning policies to align with the final Local Planning Scheme No. 3 as approved by the Minister for Planning.